cspray/annotated-container/README.md

 ```

 Now when we instantiate `FooConsumer` the `Qux` implementation is injected.
 It is important to note in this use case we
 _do not_ alias any of the implementations above.
-It is up to you to ensure that you're using `DefineService` in
+It is up to you to ensure that you're using `UseService` in
 appropriate places or that you're specifying these dependencies when you make the object.

 Sometimes your `Service` requires a string or something that can't be provided by the `Injector` nor another `Service`.
 We've got you covered!
 Next up we'll talk about how to define scalar values your `Service` may need.

-### Defining Scalar Values
+### Injected Scalar Values

 It is expected that at some point your `Service` will require some scalar value.
 A prime example is when your `Service`
 communicates with an HTTP API and has to provide credentials.
 Let's take a look at a naive example: